IntelexTechnologies/api-docs/source/includes/acts/reference.md

 ### API's and Associated Database Tables

 This ACTS API release includes 11 GET enpoints and 4 POST endpoints, along with the authentication endpoint described above.
-The tables you can query and update are as follows.
+The tables that can be queried and updated are as follows.

 Database Tables Supporting GET requests